brittany-city/movie_recommender/README.md

 # Simple Movie Recommender in Python using Pandas

-Purpose: Apply data manipulation techniques with pandas to process Movie Rating data and apply correlation function to identify movies closely related to Toy Story and Titanic.
+Purpose: Apply data manipulation techniques with pandas to develop a simple movie recommender system in Python that uses the correlation between 100,000 movie ratings (from 700 users) to find similarity between the 9,000 movies.